emrergin/fullstackopen/README.md

 - Thanks to my frequent visits to sequelize documentation I started to discover the differences between different SQL dialects.
 - I learned how to use `[Op.or]` operator.
 - I learned how to do grouping and aggregation using Sequelize.
+- I learned how to do **migrations** using Sequelize and why may one need it.